The velocity coherence scale: a novel probe of cosmic homogeneity and a potential standard ruler

+where $G$ is the number of observed tracers, and where the averaged number of objects within a random sphere $N_i$ centered in any of them is normalized by the weighted (with weights $w_j\equiv \rho/\rho_{j,\;\text{rand}}$) averaged number count across $n_{\text{rand}}$ random catalogs.
+These randoms are generated from a homogeneous distribution sharing the same window functions and number densities of the galaxy survey considered, which as noticed in \citep{Labini:2025dnc} might bias the estimator towards homogeneity.}

-where the derivative, for a homogeneous distribution, should vanish since $N(R)\propto R^3$.
-Perfect homogeneity is of course reached only asymptotically, and it is customary (and somewhat arbitrary) to define the homogeneity scale as the one where the correlation dimension crosses the threshold $D_2(R_H)=2.97$, corresponding to $1\%$ deviation from homogeneity.
+{In virtue of Eq.~\eqref{homdefcorf}, for a homogeneous distribution we have $N(R)\propto R^3$, implying $\mathcal{N}(R) \rightarrow 1 $ and $D_2 \rightarrow 3$.} {Since these values are} reached only asymptotically, it is customary (and somewhat arbitrary) to define the homogeneity scale as the one where the correlation dimension and the mean scaled count cross the thresholds $\mathcal{N}=1.01$ and $D_2(R_H)=2.97$, corresponding to $1\%$ deviation from a Poisson distribution.